libra/website/docs/welcome.md

 ### Libra Ecosystem

-The Libra ecosystem consists of a number of different types of entities:
+The Libra ecosystem consists of different types of entities:

 * [Clients](#clients)
 * [Validators](#validators)